sumnerevans/sumnerevans.com/content/posts/travel/2022-mexico-city-retreat/index.md

       caption="We had a beautiful view of Mexico City in the background as the team participated in what has become the unofficial starting point of each retreat."
 >}}

-There were a few themes which I think were especially prevalent throughout the retro which was overall extremely positive.
+There were a few themes which I felt were especially prevalent throughout the retro which was overall extremely positive.

 On the infrastructure side, there was an overwhelming sense that the Hungryserv project has been a resounding success.
 The project was a brainchild of a couple of discussions that myself and Toni had just before the Portugal retreat.
-During the last retreat, it was still vaporware, but over the last few months, with Tulir, Toni, and myself full-time on the project, we are now ready to ship to production.
-In fact, even in August ago, we were close enough to having it working that I was able to [give a presentation](../../../portfolio#presentation-hungryserv) about the project at the [2022 Berlin Matrix Community Summit](../2022-berlin-matrix-summit/summit).
+During the last retreat, it was still vaporware, but over the last few months, with Tulir, Toni, and myself full-time on the project, we are now poised to ship to production.
+In fact, even in August, we were close enough to having it working that I was able to [give a presentation](../../../portfolio#presentation-hungryserv) about the project at the [2022 Berlin Matrix Community Summit](../2022-berlin-matrix-summit/summit).

-Another highlight was the progress on the iOS application over the past few months since we reorganized the teams a couple months ago to put more people on the iOS project.
+Another highlight was the reorganization of the teams a couple months ago which put more people on the iOS project.
+Since then, we've made great progress on the iOS application.
 The team has worked hard restructuring much of the app including rewriting the backend data storage systems and rewriting the conversation view.
 Although most of the work they've done is not immediately visible, the improvements have made the app significantly faster and more